nitishmakam/Embox/README.md

 * Mongo DB - As a Datastore
 * MongoDB Go Driver - To connect Go backend to MongoDB
 * Docker
-* Docker Compose - For building and deploying the required containers to run the application
+* Docker Compose - Build and deploy all the required containers for the app

 ## API Spec